andyrimmer/Platypus/README.md

 The Platypus variant caller.
-To build do the following:
+To build Platypus, do the following:

-cd Platypus
 make

 Then to run do